Price: £285 + Vat

-The possibility of the presence of unexploded ordnance (UXO) is a very real threat during the construction phase on many offshore windfarm projects.
-Commercial Divers are used routinely to search for, locate and identify suspicious items on or around production platforms or turbine locations and cable routes during the pre-construction phase.
+The possibility of the presence of unexploded ordnance (UXO) is a very real threat during dockyard diving or on the construction phase on many offshore windfarm projects.
+Commercial Divers are used routinely to search for, locate and identify suspicious items in docks and rivers, or around production platforms or turbine locations and cable routes during the pre-construction phase.
 Major operators such as E.ON have stipulated that divers who wish to participate in this area of diving works, must first have undergone a suitable training programme.
 Ramora UK have world-renowned expertise in explosives detection and disposal and the PDA are now fully accredited by Ramora to run the UXO Investigation and Identification Safety Awareness Course.

 Upon successful completion of the training, theoretical and practical assessment process, graduates will be issued with a certificate of training competence from Ramora UK, which will be valid for a period of 3 years.

 Note: It should be emphasised that this course does not qualify divers to undertake ordinance disposal works, only the safe operational techniques for locating and identifying UXO.
 Specialist companies such as Ramora will always be brought in for the disposal phase.

 Commercial air divers/supervisors who as part of their role will potentially be involved with UXO investigation projects, or risk contact with UXO during wider operations

 Prerequisites: HSE surface supplied diver (or a recognised equivalent) and HSE recognised diving medical